 The Department of Spanish, Italian & Portuguese strongly encourages Italian Studies majors to participate in the recommended study abroad programs, whether for the summer, one semester, or a year.
 Information on Italian Studies major credit can be found here.
 Information on minor credit for Italian Studies can be found here.

-Programs with transfer credit (vs. direct credit) require approval from the Italian Study Abroad advisor for Italian Studies Major or Minor credit, as well as for CLAS Foreign Language Requirement credit.
+Programs with transfer credit (vs. direct credit) require approval from the Study Abroad Program Director for Italian Studies Major or Minor credit, as well as for CLAS Foreign Language Requirement credit.
 Students seeking credit toward other UVa major and minor programs, must get approval from the appropriate dept. or program.
 Where students want to receive only elective credit, they can obtain approval for courses from the CLAS Transfer Credit Evaluator, Erin O'Donnell.

 Of the two recommended programs in Italy, UVa in Florence is transfer credit, UVa in Siena is direct credit.
 This means that for coursework completed in Florence, credits will transfer, grades will not.
 In Siena, both grades and credits earned count in degree totals.
 Students attending UVa in Florence need to obtain transfer credit approval beforehand -- however, the Florence curriculum is known to UVa faculty, and most has already been assigned appropriate UVa course equivalencies.
-Obtaining transfer credit approvals for UVa in Florence is usually a quick and streamlined process.
+Obtaining transfer credit approvals for UVa in Florence is a quick and streamlined process.

 Maximum number of Italian credits allowed to transfer from programs other than UVa in Siena and UVa in Florence is nine (three 3-credit courses).